Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Experiments

-The previous subsection confirmed that simply \emph{adding layers} offers a clear performance boost, yet even a 12-layer transformer still falters for \(k \ge 4\) (Fig.~\ref{fig:depth_width}a).
-Here, we set the depth to 4 layers and study if it's possible to improve performance by techniques that expand a model’s \emph{effective} depth at inference time—segment-level recurrence and \textit{Adaptive Computation Time} (ACT).
+\paragraph{Extending the depth of reasoning with Adaptive Computation Time.} The previous subsection confirmed that simply \emph{adding layers} offers a clear performance boost, yet even a 12-layer transformer still falters for \(k \ge 4\) (\autoref{fig:depth_width}(a)).
+Here, we set the depth to 4 layers and study whether it is possible to improve performance by techniques that expand the \emph{effective} depth of a model at the inference time—segment-level recurrence and \textit{Adaptive Computation Time} (ACT).
 Hyperparameters for all models can be found in \autoref{tab:hyperparams}.
-Both approaches inject extra computational steps without further increasing the static layer count, potentially enabling deeper reasoning while preserving parameter efficiency.

-\autoref{act_o-s} shows that the auto-regressive models -- \gptneox, LSTM, and Mamba \footnote{We use the architecture from the previous section: 4 layer GPTNeox with $d_{\text{model}} = 128$ and 4 attention heads.
+Both approaches introduce additional computational steps without increasing the static layer count, potentially enabling deeper reasoning while preserving parameter efficiency. \autoref{linegraphs}(a) shows that the auto-regressive models -- \gptneox, LSTM, and Mamba\footnote{We use the architecture from the previous section: 4 layer GPTNeox with $d_{\text{model}} = 128$ and 4 attention heads.
 For Mamba, we use a state size of 16.
 For ARMT, $d_{\text{mem}} = 32$.
-As ARMT is a segment-level model, we segment our state sequence in the way that each segment contains a pair of consecutive states in the orbit, and the prediction is performed in the last segment with the last CA state from the input in it.
-We report average results of 3 models trained with different seeds.} -- handle next-state prediction but fail to solve the multi-step task.
-Only ARMT manages to extend its capacity up to two look-ahead steps, likely because it processes sequences segment by segment and is thus forced to separate rule and state representations.
-This separation may enable the generation of a hidden representation for the intermediate state, followed by the application of the rule, effectively enhancing the depth of the model reasoning.
+As ARMT is a segment-level model, we segment our state sequence so that each segment contains a pair of consecutive states in the orbit, and the prediction is performed in the last segment using the last CA state from the input.
+We report the average results of 3 models trained with different seeds.} -- handle next-state prediction but fail to solve the multi-step task.
+Only ARMT extends its capacity to two look-ahead steps, likely because it processes sequences segment by segment and is thus forced to separate rule and state representations.
+This separation may enable the generation of a hidden representation of the intermediate state, followed by the application of the rule, effectively enhancing the model's reasoning depth.